maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

         Returns the stack where window ``self`` is on, or None if the window is not stacked.

-        :returns: a :class:`HildonWindowStack` , or None
+        :returns: a :class:`WindowStack` , or None

         .. versionadded 2.2

     .. method:: set_main_menu (menu)

         .. warning:: :meth:`StackableWindow.set_main_menu` is deprecated and should not be used in newly-written code.
-Hildon 2.2: use :meth:`HildonWindow.set_app_menu`
+Hildon 2.2: use :meth:`Window.set_app_menu`

         :param menu: a :class:`HildonAppMenu` to be used for this window